Itamar-Kuznitsov/systems_programing_2_HW1/README.md

-# systems programing - 2  first assignment
+# systems programing 2  first assignment - ADT

 ## Description
 This is the first task in Systems Programing - 2 course.